Xexyz

 The story takes place in the post-apocalyptic year of 2777, after Earth has been devastated by nuclear war and natural disasters, with the island nation of Xexyz now being threatened by alien robots.

-The Japanese Famicom version is based on the tales of Urashima Tarō, features cutscenes throughout the game, a choice of three endings and has minor graphical differences in some of the NPCs.
+The Japanese Famicom version is based on the tales of Urashima Tarō, features cutscenes throughout the game, a choice of three endings and has graphical differences in some of the NPCs.

 Gameplay

 The game revolves around the main character Apollo, who progresses through the game in an alternating format that switches between platform, side-scrolling action (similar to the Super Mario Bros. series) and side-scrolling shooter action (similar to Konami's Gradius series).
 The goal of the game is to destroy the evil Goruza, rescue Princess Maria, and save the planet.

 In the platforming levels, defeated enemies drop life ('L' blocks) or money ('E' blocks) power-ups.
 Apollo can collect the currency of the land ('Balls'/'E Ball') in order to exchange it for power-ups and information, as well as access to minigames.
 Vendors are scattered throughout the platforming levels through doors or hidden gates.
 In the shooter levels, the player can obtain 'S' and 'P' items that upgrade speed and weapons, respectively.